The Cost of the Bad Procurement Process [Part 1]

 The use of competitive bidding remains an established procurement management practice.

 30-60% of market approach strategies in private companies and up to 90% in public ones involve the RFP process.
-Any spending above the minimum threshold in many firms involves at least three quotations.
+In many firms, any spending above the minimum threshold involves at least three quotations.

 This happens despite the well-known Kraljic matrix recommendation to exercise competitive bidding selectively, e.g., for leverage items.